preslavmihaylov/booknotes/architecture/clean-architecture/part-5/README.md

 The architecture of a system is its shape - the way the application is decomposed into components & the way those components interact with each other.

-**The purpose of architecture is to make it easier to develop, maintain, deploy and operate the application.
+**The purpose of architecture is to make it easier to develop, maintain, deploy, and operate the application.
 It is not to make the application work.**

 ### Development

-A software system which is hard to develop is not likely to have a long and healthy lifetime.
+A software system which is hard to develop is not likely to have a long and healthy life.
 Hence, the architecture of a system should make it easy to develop for the owning teams.

 Very often, when a system is developed by a small team, the team decides to not invest in building proper interfaces and superstructures to avoid the impediment of one.
-This is likely the reason why so many applications lack a good architecture these days.
+This is likely the reason why so many applications lack good architecture these days.

 ### Deployment
 To be effective, a software system has to be deployable.